-That Time Toto Searched for a Sound on ‘Falling in Between’
+Why Toto Had to Search for a Sound Again on ‘Falling in Between’

 After recording their first four albums with the same lineup, Toto learned to live with band turnover as a fact of life throughout the '80s and '90s — and as they entered the 21st century, the personnel shuffles kept on coming.